 However, the Armenians showed great resistance.
 Although the sparapet died in the war, the Persians had to retreat.

 Therefore, the Armenian military forces keep on the resistance.
 After the war, the Persian court refused their own idea of forcing nations to renounce their religion.
 They also recognized the Armenian Inner Autonomy.
 As a result, the war guaranteed religious freedom for Christian Armenia.

-After his death, Vardan Mamikonyan was consecrated as a saint of the Armenian Apostolic church.
+After his death, Vardan Mamikonyan was consecrated as a saint of the Armenian Apostolic Church.
 In the official calendar of the Armenian church, there is a special commemoration day of St Vartan.
-It’s a moving day which must be a Thursday and usually, it’s on the month of February.
+It’s a moving day which must be a Thursday and usually, it’s in the month of February.

 Vardan Mamikonian Legacy